ankuronlyme/Deploy_mern_app_azure/Readme.md

-#Deployment process of a MERN application using AKS
+# - Deployment process of a MERN application using AKS

-# Need foolowing installtion before start the project:
+# Need following installtion before start the project:

-Azure Account: An active Azure subscription.
+- Azure Account: An active Azure subscription.

-Azure CLI: Installed on your local machine.
+- Azure CLI: Installed on your local machine.

-Docker: Installed and running on your local machine.
+- Docker: Installed and running on your local machine.

-Kubectl: Installed on your local machine.
+- Kubectl: Installed on your local machine.
-Git: Installed on your local machine.

 # Cloning the repository into the local system: